Startups and New Ventures

 The University of Louisville is full of innovative and entrepreneurial faculty, staff and students.
 Within the Office of Research and Innovation, the UofL New Ventures works to support UofL startups, connecting them with experienced entrepreneurs and the community, helping them attract funding and market share, and increasing their success.

-Often, these startups are built around university-held intellectual property, protected through the UofL Commercialization EPI-Center, who can help you navigate the patenting and licensing landscape.
+Often, these startups are built around university-held intellectual property, protected through UofL Innovation and Commercialization, who can help you navigate the patenting and licensing landscape.
 We also can help you secure the training, funding and other support needed to take your venture to the next level.

 UofL has many technologies available for license across a range of industries - from medical devices, to software, to materials and engineering.
 We can help you identify technologies invented by UofL researchers that may be the ideal platform for building your new startup business.
 We take a flexible approach to negotiation, and can work with you to craft terms that meet both parties' goals.
 To learn more and browse available technologies, please visit our Available Technologies page